sandhyat/PeriOperative_RiskPrediction/README.md

 6) `Training_with_ts_Optuna_hp_tuning.py`: Used for hyperparameter tuning using Optuna as an off the shelf method.
 Similar functionalities are `Training_with_TimeSeries.py` but in the context of hyper parameter tuning.
 Currently, the best trial is not saved and the inbuilt storage of optuna is not used (for future).
 7) `ts_model_class_Optuna_hp_tune.py`: Mostly, same as `preop_flow_med_bow_model.py` but used during hp tuning.
 Could be removed in future.
 8) `ts_optuna_hp_tuning_combined.sh`: Bash file that runs the hp tuning file `Training_with_ts_Optuna_hp_tuning.py` for different modality ablations and with different random seeds.
+9) `Training_with_TS_Summary.py`: Uses only the summary of the time series.
+For flowsheets, for a fixed patient and measure index, mean, standard deviation, 20 and 80 percentile are used as summaries.
+For medications, each medication unit combination is treated as a feature with total combination dose as the feature value.
+These summaries are in a tabular format and devoid of time dimension so they are used to train a XGBT model.
+10) `Training_with_TSSummary_Optuna_hp_tuning.py` : Used for HP tuning in the time series summary setup.
+11) `tsSummary_optuna_hp_tuning_combined.sh`: Bash file to run the time series summary code.
+Input argument is task/outcome.
-9) `Tabnet_tabular.py`: [Tabnet](https://arxiv.org/pdf/1908.07442) [implementation](https://github.com/dreamquark-ai/tabnet) on the preoperative stage modalities trained in a supervised manner.
+12) `Tabnet_tabular.py`: [Tabnet](https://arxiv.org/pdf/1908.07442) [implementation](https://github.com/dreamquark-ai/tabnet) on the preoperative stage modalities trained in a supervised manner.
 It has a `bestModel` argument which when selected will read the HP tuned result files and retrain the models on the train+validation set of dataset.
 It also saves the models and performance metrics and prediction values on the common test set across all ablations and all 5 repetitions.
 This model doesn't use 'case year' variable because the categorical variables' levels are saved as a dict to be used when validating on external dataset and time changes!
-10) `Tabnet_tabular_HP_tuning.py`: Used for Tabnet HP tuning using Optuna.
+13) `Tabnet_tabular_HP_tuning.py`: Used for Tabnet HP tuning using Optuna.
-11) `tabnet_optuna_hp_tuning.sh`: Bash file that runs Tabnet HP tuning file for different preoperative stage modalities with different random seeds.
+14) `tabnet_optuna_hp_tuning.sh`: Bash file that runs Tabnet HP tuning file for different preoperative stage modalities with different random seeds.
+15) `TS_MV_training.py`: Jointly trains a deep model (LSTM/Transformer) using all the data modalities available at the end of surgery from combined dataset from MetaVision and Epic era.
+Has a bestModel argument that reads the best HP setup and runs the final model.
+The Sex variable mapping is made consistent at the start of the code.
+Missingness masks are by default set to True.

 **For two stage self-supervised setup binary classification** Currently, for time series code for [TS2Vec](https://github.com/yuezhihan/ts2vec) is being used, for tabular preops and cbow [SCARF](https://github.com/clabrugere/pytorch-scarf/tree/master) method's code is being used, and for the outcomes there is only a projection head.